The Publisher Could Not Be Verified”: What It Means and How to Safely Proceed in Windows

 A Windows user hesitating to open a file due to the "Unknown Publisher" warning message.

-If you’ve ever seen a warning that says “The publisher could not be verified” when opening a file or installing software on Windows, you’re not alone.
-This article explains what it means, when it’s safe to proceed, and how to avoid seeing it again.
+If you’ve ever seen the warning “The publisher could not be verified” when opening a file or installing software on Windows, you’re not alone.
+This guide explains what the message means, when it’s safe to proceed, and how to stop it from appearing in the future.

-Have you ever tried to download an app or open a file on your Windows PC, only to see a message like “The publisher could not be verified”?
-If you’re not familiar with this warning, it can be confusing — or even scary.
+Have you ever downloaded an app or opened a file on your PC only to be stopped by a message like “The publisher could not be verified”?
+If you’re not familiar with Windows security, the message can be confusing — even alarming.

 What Does “The Publisher Could Not Be Verified” Mean?